 - Lynas Rare Earths: One of the largest rare earth miners, Lynas is regarded as the only significant rare earth materials producer in the world outside of China.
 The company has high-grade projects and is focused heavily on expanding its production.

-- Northern Minerals: With the potential to become the first major producer of dysprosium outside of China, Northern Minerals is on track to make its Browns Range dysprosium-terbium project in Western Australia production-ready.
+- Northern Minerals: It has the potential to become the first major producer of dysprosium outside of China.
+Northern Minerals is on track to make its Browns Range dysprosium-terbium project in Western Australia production-ready.

-- Iluka Resources: With four assets spread across Australia in Western Australia, South Australia, and New South Wales, the company is focused on building the first integrated refinery for processing rare earths in Australia.
-Its rare-earths are co-products of its mineral sands products, and thus have a significantly lower mining footprint than many other producers.
+- Iluka Resources: The miner has four assets spread across Australia in Western Australia, South Australia, and New South Wales.
+It’s building the first integrated refinery for processing rare earths in Australia.

 - Arafura Rare Earths: The company is focused on the Nolans Project for mining and processing rare-earth elements.
 Once developed, the Nolans Project has the potential to make Arafura a major supplier of critical elements.

 - Lindian Resources: Together with its subsidiaries, the company engages in the exploration of mineral properties, including gold, bauxite, and rare earths mineral ores.
-The company’s flagship asset is one of the best globally in terms of size, grade and quality.
+Its flagship asset is one of the best globally in terms of size, grade and quality.

-- Hastings Technology: An Australia-based rare earths company with a focus on developing its 100% owned Yangibana Rare Earths Project, which is located in the world’s most highly valued deposits of two critical REEs – neodymium and praseodymium (NdPr).
+- Hastings Technology: The Australian rare earths company is developing its 100% owned Yangibana Rare Earths Project.
+The mine is located in the world’s most highly valued deposits of two critical REEs – neodymium and praseodymium (NdPr).

-- American Rare Earths: With three projects in the U.S., the company is expected to gain immensely from recent U.S. policy changes aimed at boosting local production.
-American Rare Earths’ flagship project, Halleck Creek project, is expected to have massive potential rare-earth deposits.
+- American Rare Earths: With three projects in the US, the company is expected to gain immensely from recent US policy changes aimed at boosting local production.
+Its main project, Halleck Creek, is expected to have massive rare-earth deposits.

 eToro Service ARSN 637 489 466 Capital at risk.
 See PDS and TMD